StarryPy/StarryPy3k/README.md

         },
 ```

-The section above is used by StarryPy3k's authentication plugin to define
+The section above is used by StarryPy3k's basic_auth plugin to define
-Statbound accounts that staff members can use to authenticate.
+Starbound accounts that staff members can use to authenticate.
 Edit the example
 above to use **only** the account **names** (no passwords) that you just set up
 in your `starbound_server.config` file.